4:30PM - 6:30PM

 For physical classes, we’ll make an assessment closer to the end of the term as to whether we can run presentations in person – if government restrictions still prevent parents from entering the classrooms, we’ll either film their presentations, or alternatively livestream them for parents to watch from home!

-Our classes vary in size depending on how many bookings we receive – however, the maximum size of our Debating Club class is around eight students with one coach.
+Our classes vary in size depending on how many bookings we receive – however, the maximum size of our Debating Club class is around nine students with one coach.

 If there aren’t any spots left, it’s usually because we’ve hit capacity – please get in touch with us and we’ll see what we can do about either opening an extra class, fitting your child into the existing class, or putting you on a waitlist in case any students pull out!